Generic Name: chloroxylenol/pramoxine (klor-oh-ZYE-le-nole/pra-MOX-een)

 Use Uni-Otic drops as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Uni-Otic drops is only for the ear.
+- Uni-Otic drops are only for the ear.
 Do not get it in your eyes, nose, or mouth.
 If you get Uni-Otic drops in any of these areas, flush thoroughly with cool water.

 - Thoroughly clean and dry the outer ear before using Uni-Otic drops.